Contemporary Trends, Patterns and Puzzles

 This subject was previously known as SGY370, SOCX325 Understanding Contemporary Societies.

 Change, some people say, is the only constant in life.
-How can we make sense of it?
-This unit provides essential skills and knowledge that enable you to understand contemporary societies and the lives we live in them.
-The goal is to explore diverse areas such as work, identity, relationships, politics, diversity and the media.
-The unit has a strong focus on practical applications and prepares students to deal with and make sense of major social developments, which shape our lives and the world we live in.
+This unit provides essential skills and knowledge that enable you to understand trends, patterns and puzzles in contemporary societies.
+You will explore a variety of topics such as work, identity, relationship, politics, diversity and the private sphere.
+The unit has a strong focus on practical applications and prepares students to make sense of major social developments, which shape our lives and the world we live in.

 Bachelor of Arts